amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 #### Running on Kubernetes

 When running your application with Dapr on Kubernetes, you can also use the service principal to authenticate against the Azure Key Vault.
-First you create a Kubernetes secret that contains the certificate file using the Kubernetes CLI tool:
+First, you create a Kubernetes secret that contains the certificate file using the Kubernetes CLI tool:

 ```bash
 kubectl create secret generic [k8s_spn_secret_name] --from-file=[pfx_certificate_file_local_path]